Introduction

 Management

-These patients are at increased cardiovascular risk, therefore should be initiated on statin and anti-platelet therapy to decrease the risk of myocardial infarction.
-Blood pressure should be controlled and smoking cessation is imperative.
+Patients with a confirmed thoracic aneurysm should be started on medical management.
+These patients are at increased cardiovascular risk, therefore should be initiated on statin and anti-platelet therapy to decrease the risk of myocardial infarction, blood pressure control optimise, and smoking cessation enforced (if appropriate).

 Surgical Management

-Surgical management is dependent on the location of the aneurysm, with the threshold for surgery varying according to the health of the patient.
-Patients suffering from Marfan’s syndrome or having a previous thoracic dissection have a greater risk of dissection and rupture, and threshold levels for intervention are often lower
+Surgical management is dependent on the location of the aneurysm, with the threshold for surgery varying dependent on patient factors.
+For example, patients suffering from Marfan’s syndrome or having a previous thoracic dissection have a greater risk of dissection and rupture, and threshold levels for intervention are often lower

-Whilst cut off criteria will vary between countries and centres, a rough guide to thoracic aneurysm surgical interventions can be followed
+Whilst cut off criteria will vary, a guide to thoracic aneurysm surgical interventions can be followed:

-- Aortic Arch Once the aneurysm is over 5.5cm surgery should be considered; the affected aorta is replaced with a multi-limbed graft, allowing for the branching of the great vessels (these procedures have a high risk of cerebral ischaemia from embolisation)
+- Aortic Arch – Once the aneurysm is over 5.5cm, surgery should be considered; the affected aorta is replaced with a multi-limbed graft, allowing for the branching of the great vessels (such procedures have a high risk of cerebral ischaemia from embolisation)

-- Descending Aorta Intervention is indicated when the diameter exceeds 6.0cm.
-These can be repaired open or with endovascular techniques, yet endovascular techniques have been shown to produce fewer postoperative complications and to have a lower mortality
+- Descending Aorta – Intervention is indicated when the diameter exceeds 6.0cm; these can be repaired open or with endovascular techniques, yet endovascular techniques have been shown to produce fewer post-operative complications and have a lower mortality

 Prognosis

-Development of a second aneurysm is not uncommon in these patients post-intervention, so ongoing imaging studies as an outpatient are required following surgery, either with CT or MRI.
+Development of a second aneurysm is not uncommon in these patients post-intervention, so ongoing imaging studies as an outpatient are required following surgery, either with CT or MRI imaging.

 In patients who are monitored prior to surgery, the annual risk of rupture or dissection is 2% when <5cm, 3% for 5-5.9cm, and 7% for those 6cm or above.